-The Unified Planning Work Program (UPWP) has been prepared to define the tasks and anticipated funding requirements of the Ocala/Marion County Transportation Planning Organization (TPO) for the period July 1, 2016, through June 30, 2018.
+The Unified Planning Work Program (UPWP) has been prepared to define the tasks to be performed with funds under Title 23 Sections 134 (Metropolitan Transportation Planning), 135 (Statewide Transportation Planning) and Title 49 (Public Transportation) by the Ocala/Marion County Transportation Planning Organization (TPO) for the period July 1, 2016, through June 30, 2018.
 This document serves to define activities for the general public as well as public officials and agencies that contribute manpower and allocate funds to the transportation planning process.
 The UPWP provides a description of planning tasks and an estimated budget for each of the planning tasks to be undertaken by the TPO.
 Planning activities programmed within the UPWP meet the level of effort requirements anticipated by the TPO to meet local priorities as well as the requirements of Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and the Florida Department of Transportation (FDOT).
 The state and federal governments provide funding support through the FDOT, the FHWA (PL funds), and the FTA (Section 5305(d) funds).
-Public involvement for the development of the UPWP is accomplished through the regularly scheduled meetings of the Technical Advisory Committee (TAC), Citizens Advisory Committee (CAC), (draft only) and TPO (draft & final approval).
+Public involvement for the development of the UPWP is accomplished through the regularly scheduled meetings of the Technical Advisory Committee (TAC) and Citizens Advisory Committee (CAC), (draft only) and TPO (draft & final approval).
 The draft UPWP is also placed on the TPO website for public review prior to approval by the TPO.